Anthonypaige/investnurenergy/src/content/post/catching-a-second-wind-the-rise-of-residential-wind-turbines.md

 However, installing a wind turbine is a significant decision that requires careful consideration of various factors, including local wind conditions, property size, and compliance with local regulations.
 Understanding these aspects ensures that your wind turbine installation is not only effective but also aligned with your community's standards and environmental values.

-By exploring the potential of hybrid wind/solar systems, we're taking a step towards a more resilient and sustainable energy future.
+By exploring the potential of **hybrid wind/solar systems**, we're taking a step towards a more resilient and sustainable energy future.
 The integration of these renewable sources represents a meaningful advancement in home energy solutions, paving the way for a cleaner, greener tomorrow.